Boundary Smoothness conditions for functions in $R^p(X)$

 \section{Introduction}

-In this paper we consider the function space $R^p(X)$, $2 < p < \infty$, the closure of rational functions with poles off $X$ in the $L^p$ norm, and the smoothness of the functions in this space.
-Many results in this area have been determined for $R(X)$, the closure of rational functions with poles off $X$ in the uniform norm, but for $R^p(X)$ less is known.
+Let $X$ be a compact subset of the complex plane and let $R_0(X)$ denote the set of all rational functions with poles off $X$.
+In this paper we consider the function space $R^p(X)$, $2 < p < \infty$, the closure of $R_0(X)$ in the $L^p$ norm, and the smoothness of the functions in this space.
+Many results in this area have been determined for $R(X)$, the closure of $R_0(X)$ in the uniform norm, but for $R^p(X)$ less is known.
 In particular, Wang proposed three conditions that demonstrate how the functions in $R(X)$ can have a greater degree of smoothness at the boundary of $X$ than might otherwise be expected. \cite{Wang2} To describe these conditions, we first need to state a few definitions.

 We say that $\phi(r)$ is an admissible function if it is positive and nondecreasing on $(0, \infty)$ and if the associated function $\psi(r) = \frac{r}{\phi(r)}$ is also positive and nondecreasing on $(0, \infty)$ with $\psi(0^+) =0$.
 Examples of admissible functions are the power functions $\phi(r) = r^{\alpha}$ where $0<\alpha <1$ and the function $\phi(r) = \frac{r}{\log(1+r)}$.
 Let $\gamma(X)$ denote the analytic capacity of the set $X$ \cite[pg.
 196]{Gamelin} and let $R_x^t f(z)$ be the error at $z$ of the $t$-th degree Taylor polynomial of $f$ about $x$, which is defined by